 Some of the data we display may not be available to upload to certain providers.
-For example, many providers do not include step information, and for destinations, some APIs such as Strava’s do not accept all the parameters that they produce, so some information may be missing in those situations.
+For example, many providers do not include step or calorie information, and for destinations, some APIs such as Strava’s do not accept all the parameters that they produce so that some information may be missing in those situations.
 If you are suspicious of missing data or incorrect data, please contact us and we will look into it.

-If the issue is a time, check your Time Zone preference under your Account Preferences.
+If the issue is that the time is off by a number of hours or a day, check your Time Zone preference under your Account Preferences.

 Please review any source or destination specific FAQ as well.
 If none of these helped, please contact us.

 Sync Queued means that either we are running something else on your behalf that may be taking some time or that it is not currently in progress because our system is busy doing other users’ tasks and will do this work in the priority order.
 Our Pro subscribers have priority access to our system.